Ericsson/dataplanebook/src/glossary.rst

       A synonym to data plane, often used for in the context of switches and IP router implementations.

+   Frame
+      A frame is a :term:`data link layer` :term:`PDU` (e.g., an Ethernet frame).

    Full core
       A full core is colloquial term for either a :term:`SMT` :term:`CPU core` where all but one of the hardware threads are left unused (or disabled), or a non-SMT core.

+   User thread
+      A user thread is a thread which is managed not by the kernel, but by some userspace entity, such a library, language virtual machine runtime or the application itself.

    Hardware threading
       Hardware threading is a design technique where a CPU core is